tabbled/tabbled/README.md

 ## Tabbled

 It is a self-hosted low-code platform for manufacturers and enterprises.

+Offline first. wherever you go data are available!

+Progressive Web App(PWA).
+It is intended to work on any platform with a standards-compliant browser, including desktop and mobile devices.

 ## ⭐ Features